 “There is however, another solution.
 MoldGel Sloset from ArtMolds is uniquely different from any other alginate I am aware of in three ways.
-The first is that it has the slowest setting time of any alginate I tried, 8 to 9 minutes in warm water.
+The first is that it has the slowest setting time of any I tried, 8 to 9 minutes in warm water.
 Secondly it is more thixotropic (i.e. it stays in place without running off the model).
 Thirdly, the transition from a liquid to a solid is far more gradual.
-The result is that one can apply an adequately thick layer that stays in place even in undercuts such as below the ears, breasts, chins, etc. and on small pointy places such as noses, nipples, finger tips, etc. This eliminates, for the most part, the need to keep applying additional alginate to hard-to-cover areas.
-This time saved along with the slower setting time allows the caster to apply the fuzz before the alginate gels.”
+The result is that one can apply an adequately thick layer that stays in place even in undercuts such as below the ears, breasts, chins, etc. and on small pointy places such as noses, nipples, finger tips, etc. This eliminates, for the most part, the need to keep applying additional material to hard-to-cover areas.
+This time saved along with the slower setting time allows the caster to apply the fuzz before the it gels.”

 “In addition, the more gradual gelling further prevents runoffs and indicates to the caster how much time is remaining.
-Eliminating the second layer of alginate reduces the overall time required for the process making it easier on the model.
+Eliminating the second layer reduces the overall time required for the process making it easier on the model.
 Because there is less runoff, less is wasted and the need for a second layer is eliminated.

 Why Buy from Us